akka/akka/CONTRIBUTING.md

 sbt -Dakka.genjavadoc.enabled=true Javaunidoc/doc
 ```

 Which will generate JavaDoc style docs in `./target/javaunidoc/index.html`.
-This requires a jdk version 11 or later.
+This requires a JDK version 11 or later.

 ### External dependencies